hashicorp/terraform-provider-aws/website/docs/r/s3_bucket_metric.html.markdown

 The following arguments are supported:

 * `bucket` - (Required) The name of the bucket to put metric configuration.
 * `name` - (Required) Unique identifier of the metrics configuration for the bucket.
+Must be less than or equal to 64 characters in length.
 * `filter` - (Optional) [Object filtering](http://docs.aws.amazon.com/AmazonS3/latest/dev/metrics-configurations.html#metrics-configurations-filter) that accepts a prefix, tags, or a logical AND of prefix and tags (documented below).

 The `filter` metric configuration supports the following: